ohdsi-studies/SemaglutideNvamd/README.md

 - Publications: **NA**
 - Results explorer: **NA**

-OHDSI network study for population-level effect estimation of risk of NAION and other vision disorders from exposure to semaglutide.
+OHDSI network study for population-level effect estimation of risk of Nvamd and other vision disorders from exposure to semaglutide.

 # How to run the study